JinxAgain/db-2-simkl/README.md

 1. Go to the **Actions** tab in your GitHub repository.
 2. Select either **Douban to Simkl Sync** or **Douban to NeoDB Sync** from the left sidebar.
 3. Enable the workflow and click **Run workflow** to trigger the initial sync manually.
-4. After the first run, the workflows will run automatically every 6 hours.
+4. After the first run, the workflows will run automatically every hour.

+> [!NOTE]
+> **Why Hourly Execution?**
+> Douban's public RSS feed only keeps the 10 most recent actions (watched/wished items).
+Running the workflows hourly ensures that any new actions you mark are captured before they are pushed out of the RSS cache.
+> The scripts only commit changes back to the repository if new records are actually added, so hourly execution is quiet and won't create empty commits.